-Being able to accurately forecast sales is important for determining when your business will be profitable and if it will need startup funding.
+Knowing how to make accurate sales projections is important for determining when your business will be profitable and if it will need funding.
 But projecting sales without any historical data to go on is difficult.
-Here’s what you need to do to figure it out.

 Use Trade Publications

-Before digging into your numbers, dig into your industry.
-These data will help to project based on others who came before you.
-Looking at the past doesn’t necessarily have any correlation to the future but it’s a fine place to start.
+Before digging into your numbers, you should dig into your industry.
+Industry data will help project sales based on others who came before you.
+Looking at the past doesn’t necessarily have any correlation to the future, but it’s a fine place to start.

-Most trade groups can supply you with massive amounts of data but you’ll probably have to pay for it.
-If you’re in the restaurant business, go to the National Restaurant Federation, for example.
+Most trade groups can supply you with massive amounts of data, but you’ll probably have to pay for it.
+For example, go to the National Restaurant Federation if you’re in the restaurant business.

 Talk with an SBDC or SCORE Counselor

 (SBDCs) and offices have counselors available free of charge.
 People at these organizations have in-depth experience and knowledge of small businesses and can likely help you gather statistical and anecdotal information to make accurate sales forecasts for your business.

 These two groups are invaluable resources for small businesses (existing as well as startups).
 Get to know them and benefit from their help.
 Both organizations have locations in every state in the US.

 Visit Your Public Library

 If you’re looking for statistical data, the fastest way to get directed to the right resources – and sometimes free access to databases you might otherwise have to pay for – is to talk to the reference librarian at your local library.